getgrav/grav-learn/pages/09.webservers-hosting/04.local-development-with-ddev/docs.md

 * `ddev ssh` - Connects a shell to the webserver at the docroot.
 * `ddev exec params` - Executes params at the docroot (e.g. `ddev exec bin/grav clear` to clear the cache)

-_I need to intall \[insert plugin/ theme here].
-How do I access `bin/gpm`?_
+> I need to install \[insert plugin/ theme here].
+How do I access `bin/gpm`?

 From the \[GRAV_ROOT], type `ddev ssh` and you'll be connected to the web server at the docroot.
 From here, you can run any php command (composer, bin/gpm, bin/grav, etc).

-_Where do I edit my files?_
+> Where do I edit my files?

 An editor on the host machine can edit the files at  \[GRAV_ROOT].
 Changes will reflect into the ddev container automatically.
 Changes performed in the container (i.e. `bin/gpm install admin`) will reflect to the host machine.